 Eight COVID-19 deaths in West Virginia

 CHARLESTON, W.Va.
-(WSAZ) - Eight people have died in connection to COVID-19.
+(WSAZ) - Eight deaths related to COVID-19 have been reported in West Virginia.

-The deaths include a 79-year old male from Upshur County, an 89-year old male from Cabell County, a 79-year old female from Cabell County, a 57-year old male from Kanawha County, an 83-year old male from Fayette County, an 87-year old female from Jefferson County, an 83-year old female from Cabell County, and a 54-year old male from Raleigh County.
+The deaths include a 93-year old female from Cabell County, a 90-year old male from Wetzel County, an 84-year old male from Kanawha County, a 55-year old male from Cabell County, an 82-year old female from Monongalia County, an 83-year old male from Monongalia County, a 73-year old male from Fayette County, and an 89-year old female from Fayette County.

 Copyright 2020 WSAZ.
 All rights reserved.